Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to L Hesslow, M Hoppe, I Svenningsson, I Pusztai, A Boboc and G Pautasso for fruitful discussions.
 This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014 - 2018 and 2019 - 2020 under grant agreement No 633053 and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 647121.
 The views and opinions expressed herein do not necessarily reflect those of the European Commission.
-The work was also supported by the Swedish Research Council (Dnr.~2018-03911) and the EUROfusion - Theory and Advanced Simulation Coordination (E-TASC).
+The work was also supported by the Chalmers Gender Initiative for Excellence (Genie), the Swedish Research Council (Dnr.~2018-03911) and the EUROfusion - Theory and Advanced Simulation Coordination (E-TASC).